ftonneau/repeat-char.kak/README.md

 ```
 ------------------------------------------------------------
-A new section start here.
+A new section starts here.
 ...
 ```